Skip to main content

 1. Confirm that the event constitutes an incident

-If this is a security breach, also report it here
+If this incident constitutes a security breach, you must also report it here

 We define an incident as an event which: